Built-in agent reference

 Help me build a custom agent that rewrites abstracts to a 150-word limit while

 preserving every numerical result.
-Draft the YAML and walk me through testing it.Remote Agents
+Draft the YAML and walk me through testing it.Remote agents

 search